- Also for critically defective batteries

 – Underride frame

-- Other sizes/volumes and other models on request
+• Other sizes/volumes and other models available on request

-The TYPE LIP-F 400 is designed for the transportation and storage of defective or critically defective lithium-ion batteries.
+The TYPE LIP-F 400 is designed for the transport and storage of defective or critically defective lithium-ion batteries.
 Tested fire protection panels, a robust steel construction, corresponding ADR approvals and other safety features support its suitability for applications in the automotive sector, in recycling companies and in hazardous goods logistics.
-The use without filling material, the 4-sided underride capability and the approved design enable efficient and safe use when handling lithium-ion batteries.
+The use without filling material, the 4-sided underrideability and the approved design enable efficient and safe use when handling lithium-ion batteries.

 If you have any questions, please do not hesitate to contact us.
-We look forward to exchanging ideas with you.
+We look forward to hearing from you.

 | Material: | Steel |